Other numbers mentioned in the article:

 Canada’s average labour productivity growth ranked 15th out of 18

-• Canada’s relatively poor productivity growth is due mainly to weak growth
+comparator countries in the OECD group. - Canada’s relatively poor productivity growth is due mainly to weak growth

 of multifactor productivity (MFP), which measures broadly the effectiveness